kohler/hotcrp/devel/apidoc/submissions.md

 Retrieve the share link for a submission.
 This link can be accessed by users not signed in to HotCRP; it grants view-only access to the submission and its documents.
-Only authors and administrators can fetch the share link.
+Only authors and submission administrators can fetch the share link.

 * response ?url: The share link
 * response ?token author_view_token: Token for this share link